0davidog/PazuzuPizza/README.md

 ## User

 Pazuzu Pizza, is a small company that rents a counter in the corner of a larger supermarket.
 They pre-make and wrap a selection of pizzas in various styles and in one of two sizes (small or large).
-Customers can then perhase these pizzas cold to cook at home or have them cooked instore to take-away hot.
+Customers can then purchase these pizzas cold to cook at home, or have them cooked in-store to take-away hot.
 The owner wants an application to simplify and in some ways automate some of the process of keeping track of sales and stock.
 The users of this app will be the staff members working on the counter on a given day.

 ## How to Use

 ![deployed-screen-01](https://github.com/0davidog/PazuzuPizza/assets/135815736/48196768-f1b3-4c84-8430-8d807d664021)

-- The user is first asked to login [more detail](#login).
+- The user is first asked to log in [more detail](#login).
     This is done by choosing one of these pre-made user accounts:
     ![employee-screen](https://github.com/0davidog/PazuzuPizza/assets/135815736/d9a05930-565f-4741-b385-d8340e20d0da)
-- The user is then asked to select option.
+- The user is then asked to select an option.
 This is done by inputting the option number. [more detail](#)
 - Selecting 1.
 'Display Menu' brings up a list of pizza styles the company makes. [more detail](#)
 - Selecting 2.
 'Input Sales' asks the user to input a number for each pizza. [more detail](#)
 - Selecting 3.
 'Input Disosals' asks user to input disposal number for each pizza ingredient. [more detail](#)
 - Selecting 4.
-'View Production Plan' shows the user to amount of pizzas to be made for todays date. [more detail](#)
+'View Production Plan' shows the user to amount of pizzas to be made for today's date. [more detail](#)
 - Selecting 5.
 'View Pizza Recipe' asks the user to choose a pizza by number and then displays the recipe for the chosen pizza. [more detail](#)

 ## Features